Rycona/FF6-BC-Scouter/README.md

 A separate window will pop up when the script is run and should be blank other than when the cursor is over equipment in the Item, Equip, and Relic Menus.
 It's a bit of a mess still, but I wanted to get this out to get feedback and more ideas.

+I've only tested this with the BizHawk-2.5.2 Emulator with the BSNES core.
+I don't know if different cores will affect anything.
+I'm assuming there are no guarantees this will work on another emulator as I do use some of the BizHawk Lua functions and I'd have to code around that for SNES9x or another emulator that runs Lua Scripts.
+I'm not certain of this, feel free to correct me if I'm wrong.

 A few other things I'd like to add:
 -------------------------------------------
 - Decent Graphics/Layout for nicer look and increased readability